VictoriaMetrics/vmgather/README.md

 ## Build & release

-`make build-all` produces cross-platform binaries in `dist/` and a `checksums.txt` file.
-Release artifacts follow the naming scheme used across VictoriaMetrics products.
-Update [CHANGELOG.md](CHANGELOG.md) before tagging and attach the generated binaries to the GitHub release.
+`make build` compiles both `./vmexporter` and `./vmimporter`. `make build-all` produces the full cross-platform matrix for *each* binary in `dist/` and writes a combined `checksums.txt`.
+Update [CHANGELOG.md](CHANGELOG.md) before tagging and attach the generated artifacts to the GitHub release.

+Docker images follow the same release train.
+Use `make docker-build` (or the per-app targets) to create multi-architecture images via Buildx.
+Override `PLATFORMS`, `VERSION`, or `DOCKER_OUTPUT` when pushing to your own registry.

 ## Contributing